 Countries/Jurisdictions of Primary Concern - Cayman Islands

 The Cayman Islands, a UK Caribbean overseas territory, is an offshore financial center.
-Most money laundering that occurs in the Cayman Islands is primarily related to fraud and drug trafficking.
+Most money laundering that occurs in the Cayman Islands is primarily related to foreign criminal activity and involves fraud, tax evasion, and drug trafficking, largely cocaine.
+The offshore sector is used to layer or place funds into the Cayman Islands financial system.
 Due to its status as a zero-tax regime, the Cayman Islands is also considered attractive to those seeking to evade taxes in their home jurisdictions.

 The Cayman Islands is home to a well-developed offshore financial center that provides a wide range of services, including banking, structured finance, investment funds, various types of trusts, and company formation and management.
-As of March 31, 2013, the banking sector had $1.63 trillion in assets.
-There were approximately 222 banks, 150 active trust licenses, 730 captive insurance companies, nine money service businesses, and more than 92,000 companies licensed or registered in the Cayman Islands.
-According to the Cayman Islands Monetary Authority, as of September 2013 there were approximately 8,239 registered mutual funds, of which 404 were administered and 133 were licensed.
+As of June 30, 2015, the banking sector had $1.398 trillion in international assets.
+As of September 2015, there are 193 banks, 151 trust company licenses, 118 company managers and corporate service providers, 740 captive insurance companies, six money service businesses, and almost 100,000 companies licensed or registered in the Cayman Islands.
+According to the Cayman Islands Monetary Authority, as of September 2015 there are approximately 11,215 mutual funds, of which 7,889 are registered, 2,830 are master funds, 395 are administered, and 101 are licensed.
 Shell banks are prohibited, as are anonymous accounts.
-Bearer shares can only be issued by exempt companies and must be immobilized.
+Bearer shares are generally issued by exempt companies and must be immobilized.

 Gambling is illegal.
-The Cayman Islands do not permit the registration of offshore gaming entities.
-There are no free trade zones, and the authorities do not see risks from bulk cash smuggling related to the large number of cruise ships that dock in the jurisdiction.
+The Cayman Islands does not permit the registration of offshore gaming entities.
+The authorities do not see risks from bulk cash smuggling related to the large number of cruise ships that dock in the jurisdiction.
+Cayman Enterprise City, as a Special Economic Zone (SEZ), was established in November 2011 for knowledge-based industries, primarily Internet & Technology, Media & Marketing, Commodities & Derivatives, and Biotechnology.
+A potential area of vulnerability is in the commodities and derivatives sphere.

 For additional information focusing on terrorist financing, please refer to the Department of State’s Country Reports on Terrorism, which can be found at: http://www.state.gov/j/ct/rls/crt/